Shynixn/StructureBlockLib/README.md

 ## Installation

-There are 3 different ways to use the StructureBlockLib.
+There are 2 different ways to use the StructureBlockLib.

 * Include and ship StructureBlockLib with your personal project.
-(Recommend if you are familiar with Maven or gradle) This means users don't have to download the StructureBlockLib.jar.
+This means users don't have to download the StructureBlockLib.jar.

 ##### DO NOT FORGET TO RELOCATE THE 'com.github.shynixn.structureblocklib' when shading the dependency.